-Bayville, New Jersey: The Bayville DinosaurA friendly-looking, modestly sized brontosaurus has been in Bayville since 1932.
-Originally employed to advertise a taxidermist, the dino is currently abandoned and imperiled.
+Bayville, New Jersey: The Bayville Dinosaur: HeadlessA friendly-looking, modestly sized brontosaurus has been in Bayville since 1932.
+Originally employed to advertise a taxidermist.
+The dino's head was removed in June 2015 for restoration.

-Visitor Tips and News About The Bayville Dinosaur
+Visitor Tips and News About The Bayville Dinosaur: Headless

 Paint Store Dinosaur

 The green dinosaur is now a light purple with white and red hand prints all over it.[Steve Mc, 09/25/2009]